romainl/idiomatic-vimrc/README.md

 ## COLORS

-- GUI Vim (`gvim`, GVim, or the MacVim GUI) can display millions of colors and thus provide the most flexibility.
+- GUI Vim (`gvim`, GVim, or the MacVim GUI) can display millions of colors and thus provides the most flexibility.
 - TUI Vim (`vim` running in your terminal) is limited by the capabilities of your terminal emulator.
 - GUI-specific colorschemes can't be expected to work in TUI Vim.
 - TUI-specific colorschemes can't be expected to work in GUI Vim.